 Horses are afforded no protection under the federal Animal Welfare Act, so the responsibility of looking out for their welfare falls to local animal-control officials.
 But anti-cruelty laws provide few safeguards to horses, and many humane agencies just don’t have the resources or the time to monitor horse-drawn carriages on a regular basis.
 Animals can easily be overworked when profit-driven operators fail to follow regulations.

-In Charleston, South Carolina, for example, drivers are supposed to take the rectal temperature of horses after a tour when the temperature reaches 85 degrees or above, to determine if they can keep working.
+In Charleston, South Carolina, for example, drivers are supposed to take the rectal temperature of horses after a tour when the outdoor temperature reaches 85 degrees or above in order to determine if they can keep working.

 In St. Augustine, Florida, horses don’t have to be pulled from service until either the ambient temperature reaches a sweltering 95 degrees or the heat index reaches 105.

 In Philadelphia, carriage drivers can force horses to work on public streets until the temperature rises to 91 degrees.
 In the winter, horse-drawn carriages are allowed as long as the wind chill factor doesn’t fall below a frigid 26 degrees.